pritykinlab/pritykinlab_onboarding/README.md

 7. choose the top option for adding a configuration

 ## Set up Miniconda on Argo
+Read a little about why you would want to create environments: `https://conda.io/projects/conda/en/latest/user-guide/getting-started.html`

 Miniconda is the primary way to download packages into a self-contained environments.

 https://docs.anaconda.com/free/miniconda/#quick-command-line-install